 Dashboard

-The dashboard provides the most important information of the Control Center in visual form.
+The dashboard provides the most important information from the Control Center in visual form.

-(1) Swap: The current size of the swap file.
-Below that the current memory consumption in percent (the maximum size is displayed as a tooltip).
+(1) The current size of the swap file.
+Below that the current memory consumption in % (the maximum size is displayed as a tooltip).

-(3) Jobs since start: Number of jobs started since the last system start.
-After a system start, the counter starts again at "0".
+(3) Number of jobs started since the last system start.
+After a system start, the counter starts again at 0.

-(4) Message Queues: The message queues with the most unprocessed messages are displayed here.
-Additional information about all messages can be found in file ./logs/statistic.log (→ "messages on hold", "messages received", "messages sent").
+(4) The message queues with the most unprocessed messages are displayed here.
+Additional information about all messages can be found in file ./logs/statistic.log (→ messages on hold, messages received, messages sent).

-(5) Sessions: The number of (incoming) active FTP and SSH connections, and the number of logged in users.
+(5) The number of (incoming) active FTP and SSH connections, and the number of users logged into Lobster_data.

-(6) Threads: The running threads of the respective priority level.
-Note: "VL" stands for "very low" and "Resp" for Responses that run as a separate thread (→ "Execute response in own thread").
-The green icon indicates that the add-on module "Process Load Optimization" is active.
+(6) The running threads of the respective priority level.
+Note: VL stands for 'very low' and Resp for Response Routes that run as a separate thread (decoupled).
+The green icon indicates that the add-on module PLO is active.

-(8) Active jobs: The list of active jobs with job number, profile name, the phase of the profile processing, the processing time so far, and the name of the input file.
+(8) The list of active jobs with job number, profile name, the phase of the profile processing, the processing time so far, and the name of the input file.

 You can also access the dashboard via a direct link without using the menu on the left.
 To do this, you must enter the following entry in the configuration file ./etc/startup.xml.